sothawo/mapjfx/README.md

 # mapjfx

-## NOTICE

-**since JDK 8u60 the webview does not load Javascript files when the view and it's html are loaded from a jar, even, when the Javascript is in the same jar.
-This used to work up to 8u51.
-So using the mapjfx library at the moment does not work with 8u60.
-I am working on a fix for this.**

 mapjfx provides a JavaFX8 region containing a map, allowing to zoom, pan, and use markers.

 It uses [OpenLayers](http://openlayers.org) as the map technology.